 Monthly Report

-Sorted by like count as of June 2026, with a closer look at what each release actually does and how it's built.
+Ranked by like count as of July 2026, with a look at how each one works.

 What makes it land is per-mesh (per-part) recoloring: jobs like "recolor only the kemono ears that would otherwise change along with the hair" — which used to require opening a texture editor — finish inside Unity.
 It also supports NDMF non-destructive processing, and (lilToon only) transfers an entire material's lighting, shadow, RimShade, backlight, and rim-light settings between materials.
 At ¥200–¥500 it's among the cheapest in the category, and the ease of just dropping a part in from the hierarchy to read its color helped push it to the #2 spot.